Research engineers present their work at the 2nd Annual IDC in Systems Conference

 The Engineering Doctorate, or EngD, provides a more vocationally-oriented doctorate in engineering than the traditional PhD and is better suited to the needs of industry.
 Through the Industrial Doctorate Centre in Systems, the Systems Centre offers its 4-year EngD programme in Systems, enrolling students with either the University of Bristol or University of Bath.
 This postgraduate programme is intended for the UK's most able research engineers who have the potential to be tomorrow’s leaders in Industry.
 Students enrolled on an EngD programme are referred to as Research Engineers.
 Research Engineers are normally based in Industry, spending the majority of their time (about 75%) working in a company on innovative research projects.
 The Systems Centre collaborates with companies to identify suitable projects.
 A list of currently available EngD research projects.

 Liz Alvey, Senior Marketing Officer

 General Notes For Editors:

 The University of Bath School of Management has consistently achieved both top research and teaching ratings in the UK's Higher Education Funding Council for England (HEFCE) assessments.
-In the 2008 Research Assessment Exercise (RAE), the School was rated 5th in the UK for management research.
+In the 2014 Research Excellence Framework (REF), the School was ranked 8th in the UK for business and management studies.